lajbrc/DeliverableThree/README.md

 Feature: Purchase Products

-        Scenario: Search a product and add the first result/product to the User cart Given User searched for laptop
+        Scenario: Add a product to cart
+                Given User in the laptop page
-                When User add the first laptop that appears in the search result to the cart And User navigate to cart page
+                When User add the laptop to the cart And User navigate to cart page
                 Then User cart should display with 1 item

         Scenario: Remove a Product
-                Given User searched for laptop
+                Given User in the laptop page
-                When User add the first laptop that appears in the search result to the cart And User navigate to cart page
+                When User add the laptop to the cart And User navigate to cart page
                 And click on the remove button
                 Then the cart should be empty

         Scenario: Change Quantity of a Product
-                Given User searched for laptop
+                Given User in the laptop page
-                When User add the first laptop that appears in the search result to the cart And User navigate to cart page
+                When User add the laptop to the cart And User navigate to cart page
                 And User modify the quantity of product Then the quantity of product and the total price should be updated

         Scenario: Payment Page
-                Given User searched for laptop
+                Given User in the laptop page
-                When User add the first laptop that appears in the search result to the cart And User navigate to cart page
+                When User add the laptop to the cart And User navigate to cart page
-                And User click on Next Button
+                And User click on Continue Button
                 Then the page should navigate to the Checkout information page